nearmap/kubefs/docs/client-failure-modes.md

 - `aiohttp.ClientConnectorError` - dns or tcp
 - `aiohttp.ServerTimeoutError` - tcp read timeout (server is being slow)
     - could also be that the timeout is too aggressive - could we bump it maybe?
+- `asyncio.TimeoutError` (if client timeout set to seconds then it's probably too aggressive)
+    - could we bump it and retry maybe?
 - `aiohttp.ClientOSError` - tcp (some kind of) timeout
 - `aiohttp.ClientConnectorCertificateError` - tls
     - retrying most likely won't help if the server is misconfigured